 Apart from making your company more discoverable to new customers, there are other reasons why your business may as well not exist in the mind of the modern consumer if it lacks a strong Google presence.
 For example, Google is the best tool you have for exposing your customer base to your online brand management strategy, and branding plays an important role in the propagation of customer loyalty and interest.
 If your company isn’t on Google, you’re missing your best opportunity to connect with the people who would become repeat customers and create a consistent stream of revenue.

 The first page of your company’s Google search results should display a collection of links directing them to content that promotes your branding strategy, including the types of content listed below.

 1. Thoughtful, relevant blogs

-This, in turn, can help create brand loyalty among consumers—Newscred Insights indicates that 62 percent of buyers in the millennial generation feel that a company’s online content influences the loyalty they feel toward that brand.
-This information can be especially useful information for SMB owners to use when developing their online brand management strategy, as research from Fundera notes that return customers make up as much as 65 percent of the modern company’s business.
+This, in turn, can help create brand loyalty among consumers—Newscred Insights indicates that 62% of buyers in the millennial generation feel that a company’s online content influences the loyalty they feel toward that brand.
+This information can be especially useful information for SMB owners to use when developing their online brand management strategy, as research from Fundera notes that return customers make up as much as 65% of the modern company’s business.